 By 2020, Ohio-class submarines will have been in service longer than any previous submarines.
 Therefore as a prudent hedge, the Navy will retain all 14 SSBNs for the near-term.
 Depending on future force structure assessments, and on how remaining SSBNs age in the coming years, the United States will consider reducing from 14 to 12 Ohio-class submarines in the second half of this decade.
-This decision will not affect the number of deployed nuclear warheads on SSBNs.
+This decision will not affect the number of deployed nuclear warheads on SSBNs.51

 This passage suggests that DOD might consider converting the 13th and 14th Ohio-class SSBNs into submarines that do not carry SSBNs in the second half of this decade, or cancelling their mid-life refueling overhauls and removing them from service.
 Under current plans, the mid-life refueling overhauls for these two boats might be scheduled for authorization around FY2017 and FY2018.
+The removal of the 13th and 14th boats from service as SSBNs following the completion of the mid-life refueling overhauls on the other 12 SSBNs would be consistent with the idea that the current force of 14 Ohio-class boats supports 12 operational boats plus two other boats that are unavailable for operation because they are undergoing mid-life refueling overhauls.

 Some observers over the years have advocated or presented options for an SSBN force of fewer than 12 SSBNs.
-The Congressional Budget Office (CBO), for example, has at times in the past presented options for reducing the SSBN force to 10 boats as a cost-reduction measure.
-A potential question for Congress is whether a force of fewer than 12 SSBN(X)s would provide for an adequate number of SSBNs on deterrent patrol at any given moment.
-Views on that question could depend on, among other things, assessments of strategic nuclear threats to the United States and the role of SSBNs in deterring such threats as a part of overall U.S. strategic nuclear forces, as influenced by the terms of strategic nuclear arms control agreements.
-Reducing the number of SSBNs below 12 could also raise a question as to whether the force should continue to be homeported at both Bangor, WA, and Kings Bay, GA, or consolidated at a single location.
-DOD's report on the 2010 NPR states:
+The Congressional Budget Office (CBO), for example, has at times in the past presented options for reducing the SSBN force to 10 boats as a cost-reduction measure.52 A potential question for Congress is whether a force of fewer than 12 SSBN(X)s would provide for

-&lt;sup>48 U.S. Navy, Report to Congress on Annual Long-Range Plan for Construction of Naval Vessels for FY 2011, February 2010, pp. 5, 10, 15, 20.
+50 U.S. Navy, Report to Congress on Annual Long-Range Plan for Construction of Naval Vessels for FY 2011, February 2010, pp. 5, 10, 15, 20.

-&lt;sup>49 Department of Defense, Nuclear Posture Review Report, April 2010, p.
+51 Department of Defense, Nuclear Posture Review Report, April 2010, p.
 22.

-&lt;sup>50 See, for example, Congressional Budget Office, Rethinking the Trident Force, July 1993, 78 pp.; and Congressional Budget Office, Budget Options, March 2000, p.
+52 See, for example, Congressional Budget Office, Rethinking the Trident Force, July 1993, 78 pp.; and Congressional Budget Office, Budget Options, March 2000, p.
 62.